 - Kapas Turtle Valley Resort

-- Kapas Island Resort – click here for discounted rates
+- Kapas Island Resort – book discounted rates here

 - Ombak Kapas Island

-You can also stay at the nearby Gem Island Resort & Spa – click here for discounted rates.
+You can also stay at the nearby Gem Island Resort & Spa.
+Book discounted rates here.

 Give back?
 It takes time for us to write these guides.
 As such, we’ll appreciate if you can book through our affiliate links, at no extra cost to you!